zakiyousufi/web-class/README.md

 # web-class
-This is a demo repo for practcing html and css
+This is a demo repo for practcing HTML and CSS